 This lens has a few cons to it and some that give you a couple of those.

 It’s really tiny, and I know a lot of people like the fact that it’s tiny that’s why people use mirrorless cameras, to begin with, is because they’re so small, but with this lens being so small, it almost kind of gives an unprofessional look to me in a lot of ways.

 Not that really matters because the work is still going to be as good as it would have been, but I definitely think it’s a little too tiny for my liking, and the fact that it’s tiny also makes it really hard to manual focus with the lens.

-It’s tough to get your fingers in there and manual focus the lens, especially with a step-up ring, like I have on it for ND filters.
+It’s tough to get your fingers in there and manually focus the lens, especially with a step-up ring, as I have on it for ND filters.

 Another con is that it doesn’t have stabilization, and I know that’s kind of a problem with many Fuji lenses, not very much stabilization built-in because the body itself doesn’t have IBUS.

 So it’s not that amazing for video if you’re shooting handheld.

 But if you’re shooting on a tripod or a gimbal or something like that, you definitely won’t need to worry too much about stabilization.

 But again, I like to shoot handhelds a lot, so that’s definitely a big hindrance to my shooting style.